-15.2 (A) Nassau County shall comply with all Federal Laws as they relate to the absence and re-employment rights of public employees inducted into the military service.

-(B) Employees who are members of the National Guard, or organized military reserves of the United States, and who are ordered to attend annual training periods shall be allowed not more than seventeen (17) working days with pay to attend such training periods.
+- 15.2 (A) Nassau County shall comply with all Federal Laws as they relate to the absence and re-employment rights of public employees inducted into the military service. - (B) Employees who are members of the National Guard, or organized military reserves of the United States, and who are ordered to attend annual training periods shall be allowed up to a maximum of two hundred and forty (240) hours in any one (1) annual period to attend such training.
 Such training leave shall not be deducted from annual vacation leave, PTO or in any other way result in loss of privileges or compensation to said employee.
-Employees requesting this annual military training leave are responsible for notifying their supervisors as soon as possible on the dates for such training periods and to provide an official set of orders.

-(C) Employees who are members of the reserve components mentioned above and who are required to attend regularly scheduled training assemblies throughout the year, may upon due notice and request, apply for vacation or PTO leave to attend these military training assemblies when they are scheduled to be on duty, provided it will not seriously interfere with the operation of the system.
+Employees requesting this annual military training leave are responsible for notifying their supervisors as soon as possible on the dates for such training periods and to provide an official set of orders. - (C) Employees who are members of the reserve components mentioned above and who are required to attend regularly scheduled training assemblies throughout the year, may upon due notice and request, apply for vacation or PTO leave to attend these military training assemblies when they are scheduled to be on duty, provided it will not seriously interfere with the operation of the system.

 Employees who request time off for this purpose are responsible for advising their supervisors at the earliest possible time of the dates when they are scheduled for these training assemblies which conflict with their normal work schedules.